Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Discussion

 MAIC and STC make certain assumptions about the joint distribution of covariates in $BC$.
+Where no correlation information is available for the $BC$ study, both methods seem to assume that the joint $BC$ covariate distribution is the product of the published marginal distributions.
+The implicit assumptions are, in fact, more nuanced.
 In MAIC, as stated in the NICE Decision Support Unit Technical Support Document,\cite{phillippo2016nice} ``when covariate correlations are not available from the ($BC$) population, and therefore cannot be balanced by inclusion in the weighting model, they are assumed to be equal to the correlations amongst covariates in the pseudo-population formed by weighting the ($AC$) population.''
-In the typical usage of STC, the assumption differs slightly.
-It is implicitly assumed that the joint distribution of the $BC$ covariates is the product of the published marginal distributions.
-In the ``covariate simulation'' approach to STC, discussed in subsection \ref{subsec32}, the assumption is more explicit: it is assumed that correlations between the $BC$ covariates equal those observed in the $AC$ IPD.
+In the typical usage of STC, the correlations between the $BC$ covariates are assumed to be equal to the correlations between covariates in the $AC$ study.
+In the ``covariate simulation'' approach to STC, discussed in subsection \ref{subsec32}, this assumption is also made, albeit more explicitly, if the correlation structure observed in the $AC$ IPD is used to simulate the covariates.
 In an anchored comparison, only effect-modifying covariates need balancing, so the assumptions can be relaxed to only include effect modifiers.
-This set of assumptions will only induce bias if second or higher order interactions with treatment (e.g. the three-way interaction of two effect modifiers and treatment) are unaccounted for or misspecified.
-If these interactions are not included in the weighting model for MAIC or in the outcome regression for STC, this set of assumptions will not make a difference.
+This set of assumptions will only induce bias if higher-order interactions (involving two or more covariates) are unaccounted for or misspecified.
+If these interactions are not included in the weighting model for MAIC or in the outcome regression for STC, the specification of pairwise correlations will not make a difference in terms of bias, as observed in a recent simulation study that investigates this set of assumptions.\cite{phillippo2020multilevel}